INWTlab/r-docker/README.md

 ### r-ver-ubuntu

 - Based on Ubuntu
-- R in given version
+- R in given version with fixed MRAN
 - Based on the rocker r-ver project

 ### r-base